 * It’s suggested that you use the forward camera on your phone, not the selfie camera side, for higher quality.

 (however, you might want to try your selfie side camera to see which image works best on your smart phone)

 * Set your Zoom to @ least 2xs (or even Macro setting if your cameras software allows)

 Your images need to be as large as possible to capture a clear, distortion free view of your eyes.

-You’ll want to take pictures of your eyes without any harsh lighting that would interfere with a good eye reading.
 Light sources that are not diffused properly will hide the essential elements that need to be seen clearly.
 You want to keep the colored part of your eye free from any harsh lighting.

 Having a Photographer Take Your Iris Images

 A professional photographer will be able to interpret from the above checklist the requirements to secure proper iris images.

 Let your professional photographer simply take notice of the image of the (above) iris image with the fibers of the iris up close (macro setting), while also being bright and clear.